jorgeta/ner/LOGBOOK.md

 - None of the models does ever predict MISC.
 - WHat does inference mean when talking about memory usage during inference?

+### Thursday 14.01

+Calibration.

+Confusion matrices.

+Analysis of sentences where the predictions are wrong.

+Look at probabilities that the softmax outputs.

+## Plan

+### Friday 15.01

+Look at the same as on Thursday for flair.

+Status meeting.

+### For later maybe

 Continue work on time and space complexity.

-### Thursday 14.01

 Describe the fine-tuning done by danlp.
 Set up paper, describe models.